 Trico’s Services in the Maritime Industry

-While Trico was still in operation, the company was engaged in several different services and had a large fleet of vessels and equipment.
+While Trico was still in operation, the company offered several different services and had a large fleet of vessels and equipment.

 Although the company began as a supply and towing service, it expanded over the years into subsea work and many services to support the offshore oil and gas industry.